Cosmian/kms/documentation/docs/index.md

 The KMS server deploys either in [single-server mode](./single_server_mode.md) or in [replicated mode](./replicated_mode.md).

 The server supports concurrent client-secret encrypted databases in single-server mode for additional security.

+#### Support for object tagging

+The KMS server supports user tagging of objects to facilitate their management.
+Specify as many user tags as needed when creating and importing objects.

+In addition, the user server will automatically add a system tag based on the object type:

+ - `_sk`: for a private key
+ - `_pk`: for a public key
+ - `_kk`: for a symmetric key
+ - `_uk`: for a Covercrypt user decryption key

+Use the tags to export objects, locate them, or request data encryption and decryption.

 #### Command line interface client